brimdata/zed/docs/tutorials/zq-primer.md

 Note that we used [string interpolation](../zq/language.md#6111-string-interpolation) to convert the field `number` into a string and format it with surrounding text.

-Intstead of old PRs, we can get the latest list of PRs using the [tail operator](../zq/operators/tail.md) wince we know the data is sorted choronologically.
+Instead of old PRs, we can get the latest list of PRs using the [tail operator](../zq/operators/tail.md) since we know the data is sorted chronologically.
 This command retrieves the last five PRs in the dataset:
 ```mdtest-command dir=docs/tutorials
 zq -f table 'tail 5 | {DATE:created_at,"NUMBER":"PR #${number}",TITLE:title}' prs.zng
 ```
-and the outupt is:
+and the output is:
 ```mdtest-output
 DATE                 NUMBER TITLE
 2019-11-18T22:14:08Z PR #26 ndjson writer